harness/developer-hub/docs/code-repository/work-in-repos/semantic-search.md

 ## Natural language processing

-With Semantic Code Search enabled, AIDA treats your search query as a natural language question and searches for code that matches the semantic meaning of your question, rather than looking for specific keywords or regular expressions (as occurs with the [Keyword search](./keyword-search)).
+With Semantic Code Search enabled, AIDA treats your search query as a natural language question and searches for code that matches the semantic meaning of your question, rather than looking for specific keywords or regular expressions.
 More detailed questions allow AIDA to provide more refined results.

 ### Semantic search question examples